telosnetwork/telos-docs/docs/nodes/README.md

 __ A guide to understanding, building, and maintaining nodes on the Telos Blockchain Network __

+Telos makes use of EOSIO platform specific components and libraries (`nodeos`, `cleos`, `keosd`, `EOSIO.CDT`, and `EOSJS`) to operate blockchain nodes, collect blockchain data, interact with nodes, and to build smart contracts.

 All Telos nodes must implement the client service daemon protocol called **nodeos**.
 It is a child of EOSIO and is responsible for processing smart contracts, validating transactions, producing blocks, and confirming blocks on the Telos blockchain.

 ## Node Types